flux-framework/flux-docs/adminguide.rst

   prioritization.
 If building flux-core from source, be sure to configure with ``--with-flux-security``.
 Install on all nodes (required).

-flux-sched (optional)
+flux-sched
   The Fluxion graph-based scheduler.
-Install on management node (optional, but recommended for production multi-user system installs).

 flux-accounting (optional)
   Accounting database of user/bank usage information, and a priority plugin.